IAF to outsource some MRO facilities to industry for the first time

 The Indian MRO industry was $1.7 billion in 2021 and the market is expected to grow to $4 billion by 2031, as per a NITI Aayog report of October 2022.

-Speaking exclusively to businessline, Air Marshal CR Mohan, Air Officer-in-Charge Maintenance of the IAF, said: “We are looking at partnering with the Indian industry in an interesting way.
+Speaking exclusively to businessline, Air Marshal CR Mohan, who retired on October 31 as Air Officer-in-Charge Maintenance of the IAF, said: “We are looking at partnering with the Indian industry in an interesting way.
 Wherever it’s combat sensitive and, we need it, we will do it on our own.
 Wherever, it’s not combat sensitive, we can partner with the industry.”

 The industry is not very enthusiastic in doing the military maintenance and overhaul services independently because volumes are less, the variety is high and then there are certification overheads, he pointed out.